siudesu/BinaryArchive/README.md

 </br>

 ## FAQ
+1. `What's the purpose of using an archive file?`

+   1. Hide project assets from plain sight.
+   2. Implement a method of using bundled assets without extracting them to disk, such as a zip file.
+This has other implications, see below `FAQ #7`.

-1. `How are binary archives created?`
+2. `How are archives created?`

    Archives are created using Lua libraries (LFS and I/O) to read and append files into a single binary file.
    </br>Additional information is added to help fetch files quickly.

-2. `How many files can be stored in an archive?`
+3. `How many files can be stored in an archive?`

-   An arbitrary number of 4,294,967,295.... that's probably more than enough. :smile:
+   An arbitrary number of 4,294,967,295 .... that's probably more than enough. :smile:

+4. `Is there any overhead in disk space?`

+	Not much testing done there, but in one instance, appending 137 MB worth of data resulted in a 137 MB archive.

-3. `Are the files secured in the archive?`
+5. `Are the files secured in the archive?`

    All appended files and data can be optionally encrypted using AES-256, please see [DOCS](https://github.com/siudesu/BinaryArchive/blob/main/DOCUMENTATION.md).

-4. `What's the purpose of using an archive file?`

-   1. Hide project assets from plain sight.
-   2. Implement a method of using bundled assets without extracting them to disk, such as a zip file.
-This has other implications, see below `FAQ #6`.

-5. `What files can I store in an archive?`
+6. `What files can I store in an archive?`

-   You can append any type of file from disk, and any data in form of a [String](https://docs.coronalabs.com/api/type/String.html), but usage may vary, see below `FAQ #6`.
+   You can append any type of file from disk, and any data in form of a [String](https://docs.coronalabs.com/api/type/String.html), but usage may vary, see below `FAQ #7`.

-6. `What are the implications of using an archive for assets?`
+7. `What are the implications of using an archive for assets?`

    The implication is that Solar2D API loads asset from disk, in particular [these four directories](https://docs.coronalabs.com/guide/data/readWriteFiles/index.html#system-directories).
    </br>The loading of textures is currently supported by [Bytemap plugin](https://github.com/solar2d/com.xibalbastudios-plugin.Bytemap) providing the ability to create external textures from Memory, these are not extracted anywhere on disk.
    </br>For any other file types, you may need to extract them to [any of the write-access directories](https://docs.coronalabs.com/guide/data/readWriteFiles/index.html#system-directories) before using them.

-7. `Is there future plans for using other files in an archive without extracting them to disk?`
+8. `Is there future plans for using other files in an archive without extracting them to disk?`

    I think fonts and audio files are desirable to load from an archive, this would allow for most common applications to have assets fully bundled.
    </br>However, a technical implementation in the engine, or by way of a plugin, is first required, and both are out of my scope-- I'm just doing the easy "packaging" part. :slightly_smiling_face:
-   </br>It's worth noting that, for audio files, they will soon be usable from an archive; the same [creator](https://github.com/ggcrunchy) of the [Bytemap plugin](https://github.com/solar2d/com.xibalbastudios-plugin.Bytemap) has a [WIP project](https://discord.com/channels/721785436195782677/721785737258860544/1013963898589823056) which also allows loading audio files from Memory.
+   </br>It's worth noting that audio files will soon be usable from an archive; the same [creator](https://github.com/ggcrunchy) of the [Bytemap plugin](https://github.com/solar2d/com.xibalbastudios-plugin.Bytemap) has a [WIP project](https://discord.com/channels/721785436195782677/721785737258860544/1013963898589823056) which also allows loading audio files from Memory.

 </br>